makerdao/xdomain/packages/teleport-integration-tests/README.md

    `l2ConfigureDomainSpell` (L2RinkebyAddTeleportDomainSpell) in
    `contracts/deploy/rinkeby/L1RinkebyAddTeleportDomainSpell.sol`.

-5. Run `npx hardhat run deployment/rinkeby/cast-l1-spell.ts` to deploy and cast the L1 spell on rinkeby.
+5. Run `yarn hardhat run deployment/rinkeby/cast-l1-spell.ts` to deploy and cast the L1 spell on rinkeby.
 Wait ~5 minutes for the execution of the L2 spell to be confirmed.

-6. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/rinkeby/test-e2e.ts` and run `npx hardhat run deployment/rinkeby/test-e2e.ts`.
+6. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/rinkeby/test-e2e.ts` and run `yarn hardhat run deployment/rinkeby/test-e2e.ts`.

 ### Latest deployment